 Numerical data is a type of data that is expressed in terms of numbers rather than natural language descriptions.
 Similar to its name, numerical, it can only be collected in number form.
 Also known as quantitative data, this numerical data type can be used as a form of measurement, such as a person’s height, weight, IQ, etc.

 It can also be used to carry out arithmetic operations like addition, subtraction, multiplication, and division.

 There are 2 types of numerical data, namely; discrete data and continuous data.

 Discrete data is a type of numerical data with countable elements.
-I.e they have a one to one mapping with natural numbers.
-A discrete data can either be countably finite or countably infinite.
+I.e they have a one-to-one mapping with natural numbers.
+Discrete data can either be countably finite or countably infinite.
 Some general examples of discrete data are; age, number of students in a class, number of candidates in an election, etc.

 A countably finite data can be counted from the beginning to the end, while a countably infinite data cannot be completely counted because it tends to infinity.

 For example, the bags of rice in a store are countably finite while the grains of rice in a bag is countably infinite